Middle College FAQ

 Yes, Middle College was piloted with Springfield Public School students.
 Now, we are open to students in southwest Missouri whose school district is participating in the consortium partnership.
 Contact your high school counselor to see if you may apply.
-Presently, school districts from Republic, Rogersville, Ash Grove and Everton have students in in Middle College as well.
+Presently, school districts from Republic, Rogersville, and Ash Grove have students in in Middle College as well.

 Who can I contact if I have additional questions about the MIDDLE COLLEGE?

-Mrs. Amy Wood, Assistant Director
+Mrs. Cindy Wilson, Assistant Director